Steve Barclay: In opposition

 Following the Conservative Party's defeat in the 2024 general election and the subsequent formation of the Starmer ministry, Barclay was appointed Shadow Environment Secretary in Rishi Sunak's caretaker Shadow Cabinet.
-Following Sunak's departure, Kemi Badenoch did not appoint Barclay to her initial Shadow Cabinet.
+Following Sunak's departure, Kemi Badenoch did not appoint Barclay to her Shadow Cabinet.
 Barclay became Chair of the Finance Committee in December 2024.

 Personal life

 Barclay and his wife Karen have a son and a daughter.
-Barclay is a rugby fan.